zawmtun/pflow/README.md

 # pflow

 <!-- badges: start -->

 <!-- badges: end -->

 A set of functions for setting up a project and for reducing friction during data analysis.
-This package is inspired by Miles McBain's tflow package.
+This package is adapted from [Miles McBain's tflow package](https://github.com/MilesMcBain/tflow/tree/master).

 ## Installation